 Their argument that “it is for our children” doesn't hold water.

 Why don't they propose banning payments to teachers, janitors or other school suppliers as well?
 Perhaps they place no value in the effort it takes to create intellectual property?

 Copyright is Ownership

 If a search for the text or image shows up on a copyrighted site, don't use the content without meeting the original creator's guidelines for use.
 I most cases you'll need express written permission.

-Imagine someone cashing your pay-cheque without your permission then spending your money for themselves.
-That is how copyright violation feels to the person whose copyrighted information is used without permission or payment.
+Imagine someone else cashing your pay-cheque without your permission then spending your money for themselves.
+That is how copyright violation feels to the person whose copyrighted information is used with neither permission nor payment.